fwupd/fwupd/plugins/realtek-mst/README.md

 Device OUI fields of DPCD (DisplayPort Configuration Data), they do not have unique Device Identification strings.

+This plugin was neither written, verified, supported or endorsed by Realtek Semiconductor Corp.

 ## Firmware Format

 The daemon will decompress the cabinet archive and extract a firmware blob in